 The first step is preparing the aquarium for them so they can breed.
 You can do this by making sure the aquarium is heavily planted; this will provide security and comfort to the Shrimp.
-Next you need to make sure they are regularly feed with high protein foods.
+Next, you need to make sure they are regularly fed with high protein foods.
 Finally, you should raise the water temperature up to 82°F (this will replicate the start of summer; their breeding season).

 You should expect sexually matured Shrimps (4-6 months old) to start breeding once they have settled in an aquarium; this typically takes 3-5 months.

-Once they have mated it will be obvious, because when you look at the female you will see lots of eggs underneath her tail.
+Once they have mated it will be obvious because when you look at the female you will see lots of eggs underneath her tail.
 When she is carrying the eggs it is referred to as “berried”.
 You will see her fanning her tail during this time to make sure the eggs receive oxygen.
 It will take around 30 days for the eggs to hatch.

 You will see the baby shrimps look near identical to their parents except much smaller!

 They should be kept in a matured aquarium as a newly cycled aquarium will not contain the minute organisms that the baby shrimps rely on to eat.
-If you’re worried they don’t have enough to eat you can plant something with leaves they can eat; Anacharis are a good example.
+If you’re worried they don’t have enough to eat you can plant something with leaves they can eat; Anacharis is a good example.